 More of that ubiquitous goddamn graffiti!

-Golden Gate Bridge – At least Lisbon’s take on it using the same architect and materials.
-Theirs has a train that runs underneath it.
+Golden Gate Bridge – Lisbon’s take on it used the same architect and materials.
+In addition, theirs has a train that runs underneath it.

 Another Vandalized Tram